iPerf3 Client on iOS: connect to any iperf3 server

 Choosing TCP vs UDP for client tests

-For peak throughput numbers run TCP — that's what most ISPs and routers advertise, and it's the protocol Wi-Fi vendors quote against.
+For peak throughput numbers run TCP.
+That's what most ISPs and routers advertise, and it's the protocol Wi-Fi vendors quote against.
 For real-world quality of service measurements run UDP at a fixed bandwidth (`-b 100M` style) and watch jitter and packet loss; that's what tells you whether VoIP, RTP, or game traffic will actually arrive intact.
 UDP results above 1 % packet loss on a wired LAN almost always indicate router or NIC pressure rather than capacity.
 Bidirectional tests with `-d` exercise both directions concurrently, which exposes asymmetric uplinks that TCP-only tests would miss.

 Reading client-side metrics on iOS